HeshanKarunaratne/notes/README.md

     - Is a technique that is used to add redundant data to a table in order to optimize database access speed

   11 .
 What are the types of keys in a database?
-    - Candidate key
+    - Super key: If you can create a unique value by combining multiple columns or single column
+    - Candidate key: Any single column which can uniquely identify value
-    - Primary key
+    - Primary key: A key from candidate keys
+    - Alternative key: All the keys except primary key from candidate keys
-    - Secondary key
+    - Foreign key
     - Composite key

   12 .
 Differences between unique key and primary key?